lamont703/xrwebsites-server/notes.md

 jest.config.js # Jest configuration
 .gitignore # Git ignore file

 **Development Workflow**
 Initialize project for development with `npm init -y` for package.json
 Install all Express dependencies with `npm install express` plus all other dependencies
 Install all Azure Database dependencies with `npm install @azure/cosmos` plus all other dependencies
 Install development tools and configuration file dependencies Setup ALL DEPENDENCIES

-Once all dependencies are installed set up the version control system
+Once all dependencies are installed set up the version control system using Git and Azure DevOps Then set up hidden keys and secrets in dotenv

+Then create project structure

+Connect to Azure Database
+Test connection to database
+Create database and containers